Reba White Williams

-Reba White Williams (born May 21, 1936), is an American author, philanthropist, and expert on fine art prints.
+Reba White Williams (May 21, 1936 – October 14, 2024) was an American author, philanthropist, and expert on fine art prints.
 As a novelist, her influences include Agatha Christie and Dorothy L. Sayers.
 She and her husband, Dave H. Williams, built the world's largest private collection of American prints; they also founded the Print Research Foundation.
 She and Dave Williams are also co-creators of the Willie Morris Award for Southern Fiction.

 White Williams was born in Gulfport, Mississippi, and grew up in Mississippi, Tennessee, and North Carolina.
 After moving to New York City, she worked as a library assistant/research analyst for McKinsey & Company, vice-president and securities analyst for Mitchell, Hutchins, contributing editor for Institutional Investor magazine, and director of special projects and member of the board of directors at Alliance Capital Management.

+White Williams died on October 14, 2024, at the age of 88.

 Education

 Reba White Williams received her high school diploma from Saint Mary's School in Raleigh, North Carolina, and attended Duke University, where she earned a Bachelor of Arts degree.
 She later earned an MBA at Harvard Business School in 1970, one of only 30 women in her class, and an M.A. in art history from Hunter College.
 She was awarded a Ph.D. in art history from the CUNY Graduate Center, where her dissertation focused on the Weyhe Gallery and its role in American printmaking between the wars, 1919–1940.
-She also holds an M.A. in fiction writing from Antioch University.
+She also held an M.A. in fiction writing from Antioch University.
 She was awarded an honorary Doctor of Humane Letters from CUNY Graduate Center in June 2016.

 Career

-Williams spent nine years with McKinsey & Company, where her assignments included projects in London and Dar es Salaam, Tanzania.
+White Williams spent nine years with McKinsey & Company, where her assignments included projects in London and Dar es Salaam, Tanzania.
 After completing her MBA at Harvard Business School, she joined Mitchell Hutchins, Inc., as a securities analyst.
 She served five years as contributing editor of Institutional Investor magazine.

-From 1991 to 2001, Williams served as director of special projects for Alliance Capital Management, where she was also a member of the board of directors.
+From 1991 to 2001, White Williams served as director of special projects for Alliance Capital Management, where she was also a member of the board of directors.

 In 1999, White Williams ran unsuccessfully for the New York City City Council in District 4.

-Since 2001, Williams has worked as a full-time writer and researcher.
-Her articles have appeared in business periodicals and art journals, including American Artist, Business and Society, Financial Analysts Journal, Journal of the Print World, Mystery Readers Journal, Print Collectors Newsletter, Print Quarterly, South Magazine, and The Tamarind Papers.
+From 2001, White Williams worked as a full-time writer and researcher.
+Her articles appeared in business periodicals and art journals, including American Artist, Business and Society, Financial Analysts Journal, Journal of the Print World, Mystery Readers Journal, Print Collectors Newsletter, Print Quarterly, South Magazine, and The Tamarind Papers.